 TUPE

 TUPE transfers impact both employees’ rights and employers’ obligations.
-We can help reduce TUPE legal risks.
+We can help reduce TUPE legal risks to support a positive and successful transition.

 CONTENTS